giothun/kotlin-sources-structure-plugin/README.md

 ./gradlew build
 ```

-To publish to Maven Local:
+To publish to Maven Local for local testing:

 ```bash
 ./gradlew publishToMavenLocal